Company Logo - Home Link

 Apple Store - 103 Prince Street

-Stop in to recharge your phone, use their free WiFi, or use their restroom.
-Or just sit and relax for a while.
+This is where I (and hundreds of other people) stop to recharge our phones, use the free WiFi or use the restroom.
+You can also just sit and relax for a while.

 Chain Stores